ngocuong0105/dendron-wiki/vault/interviews.All interview stages.md

 3. Prepare good CV (**3 days**)
     - one for engineering (for MLE)
     - one for data science (math + stats stuff)
+    - **before you apply for each position check in LinkdIN what people working at this position have in their CV**
     - this step often will improve through iteration, as you apply to companies and talk stuff you will add/change your CV

 4. Apply at bunch of companies (**2 weeks**)